 All This Sounds Difficult.
 Do I Have to?

-Creating a distributed, scalable, resilient system is extremely tough, particularly for stateful services.
-Now is the time to decide if you need it, or at least need it immediately.
+Creating a distributed, scalable, resilient system is tough, particularly for stateful services.
+Now is the time to decide if you need it or need it immediately.
 Can your customers live with slower responses or lower scale for a while?
 That would make your life easier because you could design a smaller, slower, simpler system first and only add more complexity as you build expertise.

-Any framework that constrains you but handles any of this complexity (like Linkerd or Istio or Azure’s Service Fabric) is well worth considering.
+Any framework that constrains you but handles any complexity (like Linkerd or Istio or Azure’s Service Fabric) is well worth considering.

 The key takeaway is don’t underestimate how hard building a properly resilient and highly scalable service is.
-Decide if you really need it all yet, educate everyone thoroughly, introduce useful constraints, do everything gradually and expect setbacks as well as successes.
+Decide if you really need it all yet, educate everyone thoroughly, introduce useful constraints, do everything gradually and expect setbacks and successes.